Explore IU Indianapolis degrees and career opportunities

 Your specialized support team

-The EPP cluster is the academic home of University College students pursuing or interested in business; economics; labor studies; organizational leadership; public and environmental affairs; sport management; and tourism, conventions, and event management.
+The BL cluster is the academic home of University College students pursuing majors in business, leadership, event management, hospitality, philanthropy, public and environmental policy, sports management, and tourism.

 Religion is basic to the human experience.
 For thousands of years, people have turned to religious traditions to answer life’s most important questions.
 In this program, students learn how religions shape individuals' views of the world; create and sustain the communities in which we live; and interact with politics, economics, literature, the arts, and other structures of society.